sccn/sccn.github.io/others/EEGLAB_and_python.md

 (i.e., MNE).

 Below is an analysis of papers referencing EEGLAB, FieldTrip, MNE, MNE-Python, and Brainstorm since 2004.
-Data were obtained from [Web of Science](http://webofknowledge.com).
+Data were obtained from Google Scholar.
 The number of citation per year corresponds to the following five papers:

 -   **EEGLAB**: Delorme, A. and Makeig, S., 2004.
 EEGLAB: an open source